-Attending the 1878 New York State Freethinkers’ Association Convention in Watkins Glen at which atheist publisher D. M. Bennett and two others (W. S. Bell and Josephine Tilton, both of Boston) were arrested for selling a marriage reform and birth control tract, Colman arranged bail for Tilton, who alone remained in the Watkins jail.
-(Elizabeth Smith Miller had previously offered to pay Tilton’s bail, but reneged after she read the tract in question, Cupid’s Yokes by Ezra Heywood.)
+Colman attended the 1878 New York State Freethinkers’ Association Convention in Watkins Glen, at which Bennett and two others (W. S. Bell and Josephine Tilton, both of Boston) were arrested for selling a marriage reform and birth control tract.
+Colman arranged bail for Tilton, who alone remained in the Watkins jail.
+(Elizabeth Smith Miller had previously offered to pay Tilton’s bail but reneged after she read the tract in question, Cupid’s Yokes by Ezra Heywood.)
 Colman thereafter campaigned successfully for charges to be dropped against all three.